kannanjayachandran/Full-Stack-Data-Science/Style_Guide.md

 </div>
 ```

+## LaTeX Style
-For mathematical equations using latex, inline equations should be colored using Orange (#F99417).
+- For mathematical equations using latex, inline equations should be colored using Orange (#F99417).
 Block equations should not be colored.

+- Github flavoured markdown does not support latex completely, so currently the best way to include latex is to use `html` tags.